Menu

 Breakout 102: Empowering Home Health Providers: Strategies for Success with 2025 VBP, Sepsis Management, and Complex Patient Care

-Presented by Monika Virk, MD
+Presented by Dr. Monika Virk

 This presentation will explore critical updates for home health providers, especially focusing on the progression of the 2025 Value-Based Purchasing (VBP) model changes and their impact on clinical and operational outcomes.
 Building on last year’s session, this presentation aims to provide a deeper understanding of VBP changes and address emerging issues such as the increased prevalence of sepsis and the challenges posed by high-acuity patient populations discharged from hospitals.